winddori2002/TriAAN-VC/README.md

 # TriAAN-VC: Triple Adaptive Attention Normalization for any-to-any Voice Conversion (ICASSP 2023)

-This is a Pytorch implementation of [MANNER: Multi-view Attention Network for Noise ERasure](https://arxiv.org/abs/2203.02181).
-MANNER is a deep learning model for speech enhancement in time-domain.
-MANNER consists of encoder-decoder based on U-net.
-Each encoder and decoder contains Up/Down conv, Residual Conformer block, and Multi-view Attention block.
-MANNER representing full information of the signal efficiently addresses channel and long sequential features.
-Experimental results on the VoiceBank-DEMAND dataset suggest that MANNER achieves state-of-the-art performance.
-In addition, among time-domain models, MANNER shows efficient results in terms of inference speed and memory usage.
+This is a Pytorch implementation of [TriAAN-VC: Triple Adaptive Attention Normalization for any-to-any Voice Conversion](https://arxiv.org/abs/2203.02181).
+TriAAN-VC is a deep learning model for any-to-any voice conversion.
+TriAAN-VC can maintain the linguistic contents of source speech and represent target characteristics, unlike previous methods.
+Experimental results on the VCTK dataset suggest that TriAAN-VC achieves state-of-the-art performance.
+We strongly recommend you to visit our [demo site](https://winddori2002.github.io/vc-demo.github.io/).

 The overall architecture of TriAAN-VC is as below: